Encyclopedia Entry • Films Main

 Virtually in every scene Miss Crawford shows off her great legs and prominent cheekbones that rival Dietrich's.
 She even tries to beat Esther Williams as reigning bathing beauty but ends up looking alarmingly like Garbo in the ill-fated 'Two Faced Woman.'

-Advice: a must-see only for hard-boiled fans.
+Advice: A must-see only for hard-boiled fans.

 Todd (June 2005)